EnvisionStaking/Casper-CSharp-SDK/README.md

 # Casper C# SDK

-Our contribution towards the global adoption of the Casper Network.
+Our contribution towards the global adoption of Casper Network.
+The .NET C# SDK enables .NET delvelopers to implement enterprise applications on Casper Network.

-## Getting Started
+# Getting Started
-### Casper Client
+## Casper Client
 The Casper client is the main class, in which you can interact with Casper Network.

 The following services are available: